Roseneath Theatre in partnership with Canadian Stage.

 The gates to the Amphitheatre generally open 2 hours prior to each performance.
 As seating is General Admission, we recommend arriving as early as possible to find a spot in the Amphitheatre.

-For 2022 Dream in High Park Music Festival performances the gates will open 1 hour prior to the performance.
+For Dixon Road and Summer Music Festival performances the gates will open 1 hour prior to the performance.

 Please do not attend if you have a fever or are experiencing any symptoms of COVID-19, have tested positive for COVID-19, or if you have had close contact with anyone suspected or confirmed of having COVID-19.